I Tried Peel-Off Nail Polish — & It's So Fun

 With the peel-off removal, I don't feel that familiar guilt that usually comes with ripping my gels off.
 Unlike a gel or Shellac polish, this water-based formula doesn't adhere to your natural nail, which means that peeling it off doesn't do any damage.
 Also, I'm saved from dousing cotton pads in nail-polish remover and then throwing them in the trash.

-Hosk tells me that the sustainability factor is one of the reasons why she partnered with Beaubble to create Peelable Polish, but she didn't anticipate how much she'd come to love playing with the colors.
-"It’s really fun," she says, adding that she changes the color almost as often as she changes outfits.
+Hosk tells me that the sustainability factor is one of the reasons why she partnered with Beaubble to create Peelable Polish, but she didn't anticipate how much she'd come to love playing with the colours.
+"It’s really fun," she says, adding that she changes the colour almost as often as she changes outfits.
 "I mix and match them all the time."
-I asked her her favorite one, she's quick to the jump: "The green!
+I asked her her favourite one, she's quick to the jump: "The green!
 I'm just feeling green at the moment.
 Also, it feels holiday-ish."
 I thought I preferred the pink, and now I'm torn.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.